pikulet/lumen/content/posts/zerotier.md

 Now, your friends can enter your IP address and connect to your Stardew farm.

 7. On your friends' devices, enter the host IP address

+## How does the Contact do it?

+ZeroTier calls it Global Area Networking, but it's actually a virtual network achieved with SDN :)